Before You Race

 However they can draw attention to information that the umpire was previously unaware of.

-Any formal appeals against umpiring/event decisions should be made by the entering club's Captain.
+Any formal appeals against umpiring/competition decisions should be made by the entering club's Captain.

 Typically the club Captain would be responsible for deciding whether an appeal is appropriate.